adamhlt/Basic-Rootkit/README.md

 It is working on x86 and x64 applications, you can easily add some new features using the library and using what I already did.

-This project is a DLL and can be inject in every application you want to hook.
+This project is a DLL and can be inject in every application you want to hook, the default prefix identifier is "$pwn".

 ## :rocket: Getting Started :